We Failed to Do Business with David Goggins and Grant Cardone — Now We’re Building iZwily.com, a Marketplace + ERP for Book Publishing and Retail

-I got into book publishing through a few small mistakes in 2016–2018, and I can’t believe that today I’m preparing to build a book and IP tech startup: VentureBooks OS.
+I got into book publishing through a few small mistakes in 2016–2018, and I can’t believe that today I’m preparing to build a book publishing and retail startup: iZwily.com (formerly VentureBooks OS).

 First, some context that will make the rest of this story make sense: I’m based in South Africa.